suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 plaintext.

 As explained in {{arch}}, the suit-cek-verification parameter is optional to implement and optional to use.
-When used, it reduces the risk of an battery exhaustion attack against the IoT device.
+When used, it reduces the risk of a battery exhaustion attack against the IoT device.

 # Ciphers without Integrity Protection